skandvj/AI-Observabilty-for-Agentic-AI-Systems/README.md

-# Indexing QA Observability Tool
+# AI Observability Tool for Agentic AI Systems

 A comprehensive quality assurance system for document indexing with real-time validation, LLM-powered semantic analysis, and advanced quality scoring.